New Secret Santa spreads cheer, $100 bills, at Standish food pantry

 “We’re carrying on the tradition,” Secret Santa Maine said before he got out of his SUV and entered the food pantry.
 He and his wife say they want to remain anonymous, a tradition carried on from his predecessor, who retired this year.

-“We’re doing this because we want to spread the holiday cheer,” Santa explained.
+“We’re doing this because we want to spread the holiday cheer,” Santa said.
 The couple has given away $20,000, with the Standish food pantry probably being their last stop.
 Santa and his wife say they hope to expand their efforts next year to include more towns.
 The couple visited food pantries in Naples and Bridgton on Tuesday.

 “There is such a tremendous amount of need in this state.
 People don’t realize that there is a lot of suffering,” Mrs. Claus said.